stein189/Simple-PHP-Router/README.md

 <b>v0.6.0</b>
 - Changed usages of router check out the ``Usages`` section for more detail
 - Posible to add closure to a route
+- Routes with query string will be found now (bugfix: v0.6.1)

 <b>v0.5.0</b>
 - Removed unnecessary code